Canadian Journal of Family Law: Family Law in Canada and Beyond: Changing Perspectives

 Family law is a constantly changing area of law.
 Shifts in societal values and changes in public policy are reflected in judicial decisions and legislative amendments in the family law arena.
 Contributors to the Journal have commented upon issues such as same-sex domestic partnerships, the relevance of race to child custody, the impact of domestic violence on child access, equality rights in adoption reform, and how father's rights relate to child support.

 History

 The Canadian Journal of Family Law was established at Osgoode Hall Law School of York University following a conversation in 1976 between Professor Graham Parker and a second-year law student, Gene C. Colman.
 The two were concerned by the lack of an interdisciplinarian Canadian journal in the field, and encouraged the university to seize the opportunity to publish in family law.

-In 1978, the first volume of the journal was published with the support of Professor Howard Irving, but it eventually moved to law offices where it was edited by Gene C. Colman.
+In 1978, the first volume of the journal was published by York University’s Osgoode Hall Law School with the support of Professor Howard Irving, but it eventually moved to law offices where it was edited by Gene C. Colman.
 In 1982, the Journal moved to the University of British Columbia Faculty of Law.